SFJT-97/dev-journey-blog/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro

-title: 'The first step of my journey'
 pubDate: 14-03-2024
 description: 'So here it is, my first blog post!'
-tags: ["blogging", "rant"]
+tags:
+  - blogging
+  - rant
+title: The first step of my journey
 ---

-## Intro
+## Introduction

 Hi and welcome you to my personal blog!